 The Underwriters have fully underwritten the Offering, subject to certain conditions.
 One of these conditions is that the Underwriters will receive-other than the Underwriter Exemption-an exemption from the Swiss Takeover Board (Übernahmekommission) from the obligation to make a mandatory takeover offer for the Shares if the aggregate of (a) the number of Shares for which Rights have not been validly exercised, plus (b) the Underwriter Shares plus (c) the number of Offered Shares that would be allocated to the Underwriters assuming that all Rights for the Underwriter Shares are exercised, is equal to or exceeds, after having added a cushion of five percent of the Hypothetical Share Capital, 33 1/3 % of the share capital of the Company that would be registered in the Commercial Register in case the Offering were to be consummated.
 The Underwriters could acquire up to 90.6% of the Company's share capital.
 This represents more than 50% of the share capital of the Company and could trigger a change of control.
-If more than 33 1/3% of the Company's share capital is acquired by the Underwriters, the Underwriters would have de facto control of the Company (depending on the level of attendance of other Shareholders at shareholders' meetings of the Company), but would not have to make a mandatory offer for the remaining outstanding Shares.
+If more than 33 1/3% of the Company (depending on the level of attendance of other Shareholders at shareholders' meetings of the Company), but would not have to make a mandatory offer for the remaining outstanding Shares.
 This represents a potential conflict of interest with the interests of the existing Shareholders or other investors that might acquire Shares.